 Periwinkle plants produce beautiful spring flowers from April to May, which continue to adorn the gardens during the summer.

-These fragrant, gorgeous flowers rise above the lush leaves and add spring color to the setting.
+These fragrant, gorgeous flowers rise above the lush leaves and add spring vibrant colors to the setting.

-Growing in a range of hues including pink, violet, blue, purple, and lavender, each flower is up to 2” inches in size and has five showy petals.
+Growing in a range of hues, including pink, violet, blue, lavender, and purple flowers.
+Each flower is up to 2” inches in size and has five showy petals.

 Is Periwinkle Poisonous?